flashjdn/flashjdn/README.md

-- 👋 Hey, I’m @flashjdn
+- 👋 Hey, I’m @flashjdn, Flash, or just Jordan.
-- 👀 I’m interested in rollerblading, video games and of course - learning how to code.
+- I’m interested in rollerblading, video games and of course - learning how to code.
-- 🌱 I’m currently learning web development, and eventually get into XR.
+- 🌱 I’m currently learning web development, and have an interest in XR.
-- 💞️ I’m looking to collaborate on starter web development projects.
-Anything that will help me to learn to be honest.
-- 📫 pending

 <!---
 flashjdn/flashjdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.